 Dr. Cohen is passionate about precepting and takes trainees from multiple pharmacy schools and the Yale New Haven Hospital residency program and is the PGY2 Solid Organ Transplant residency program director.
 Dr. Cohen is active outside of her institution and has served as the Junior Board Member, Senior Board Member and Treasurer for the Connecticut Society of Health System Pharmacists and is the past-chair of the Pharmacy Practice Experience section advisory group for the American Society of Health System Pharmacists.

 Treasurer: David Goffman, PharmD, BCPS is the Manager of Pharmacy Operations, Bridgeport Hospital.
-He currently serves as the Secretary on the CSHP Board of Directors and is a Connecticut Delegate to the ASHP House of Delegates.
-Prior to these roles, he served as the Awards and Nominations Committee Chair in 2016 and as a member of the CSHP Residency Networking Task Force in 2015-2016.
+He currently serves as CSHP's Treasurer and is a Connecticut Delegate to the ASHP House of Delegates.
+Prior to these roles, he served as the CSHP Awards and Nominations Committee Chair in 2016 and as a member of the CSHP Residency Networking Task Force in 2015-2016.

 As the Manager of Pharmacy Operations at Bridgeport Hospital, Dr. Goffman’s responsibilities include oversight of daily inpatient pharmacy technical operations and assuring that drug distribution activities occur in a safe, accurate, and timely manner.
 Some of his contributions to the advancement of pharmacy practice in Yale New Haven Health (YNHH) System include the development of the first hospital based ASHP accredited pharmacy technician training program in New England, chairing the YNHH System Pharmacy Operations Committee, and the design and implementation of a health system controlled substance regulatory compliance audit.
 Prior to accepting his current role, Dr. Goffman was a Supervisor of Pharmacy Operations at Yale New Haven Hospital, where he worked for two years.

 Dr. Goffman received his Bachelor of Science degree in biology from the Pennsylvania State University and his Doctor of Pharmacy from the University of Maryland School of Pharmacy.
 While earning his degrees, he also served as the treasurer of four organizations, including the pharmacy student government association and a professional pharmacy fraternity.
-Upon graduation, Dr. Goffman completed his PGY1 Pharmacy Practice residency at Inova Fairfax Hospital in Falls Church, Virginia followed by a PGY2 Health System Pharmacy Administration residency at Yale New Haven Hospital in New Haven, Connecticut.
-He is currently pursuing his Master of Business Administration online through the University of Nebraska-Lincoln.
+Upon graduation, Dr. Goffman completed his PGY1 Pharmacy Practice residency at Inova Fairfax Hospital in Falls Church, Virginia, followed by a PGY2 Health System Pharmacy Administration residency at Yale New Haven Hospital in New Haven, Connecticut.
+He is pursuing his Master of Business Administration online through the University of Nebraska-Lincoln.
 Dr. Goffman is looking forward to completing the second year of his term as Treasurer.

-Secretary: Matthew Morrison, PharmD earned his Doctor of Pharmacy through the University of Connecticut and then completed a general practice residency at Hartford Hospital.
+Secretary: Matthew Morrison, PharmD, BCPS earned his Doctor of Pharmacy through the University of Connecticut and then completed a general practice residency at Hartford Hospital.
 He went on to earn his BCPS certification in 2018.
-He is currently transitioning from a role of staff pharmacist to emergency medicine pharmacist at Hartford Hospital where his interests lie in the critical care setting.
+He is currently an emergency medicine pharmacist at Hartford Hospital where his interests lie in the critical care setting.
 Dr. Morrison served as CSHP's Secretary in 2019 and is looking forward to completing his two -year term.

-Junior Board Member: Colleen Teevan, PharmD, BCPS, BCCCP is the Critical Care pharmacist and the PGY1 Residency Program Director at The Hospital of Central Connecticut.
+Senior Board Member: Colleen Teevan, PharmD, BCPS, BCCCP is the Critical Care pharmacist and the PGY1 Residency Program Director at The Hospital of Central Connecticut.
 She received her PharmD from the UConn School of Pharmacy in 2010.
 She completed her PGY1 Residency at Saint Joseph Regional Medical Center in Mishawaka, IN and went on to complete a PGY2 Residency in Critical Care at Midwestern University in Chicago.
-Dr. Teevan then returned to Connecticut where she was the first pharmacist in the emergency department and had oversight of the medication history technician program at The Hospital of Central Connecticut.
-Colleen is Board Certified in Pharmacotherapy and Critical Care.
-In addition to clinical practice, Dr. Teevan enjoys teaching future pharmacists.
+Dr. Teevan then returned to Connecticut where she was the first pharmacist in The Hospital of Central Connecticut emergency department and had oversight over the medication history technician program.
+Dr. Teevan is Board Certified in Pharmacotherapy and Critical Care.
+In addition to clinical practice, she enjoys teaching future pharmacists.
 She served as CSHP's Junior Director in 2019, coordinating CE programs, and is looking forward to serving as CSHP's Senior Director.